 In sum, given the many risks faced by Plaintiff and the Class in pursuing this litigation, the Agreement represents a reasonable resolution of otherwise complex and strongly contested issues.
-Had the Class not partially settled, the resolution of those issues would likely have resulted in a longer and more expensive trial, and most importantly, would have put the Class at risk of a substantial adverse judgment on the prescription claims, resulting in diminished water rights.
-The Agreement is within the range of reasonableness in light of these circumstances.
+Had the Class not settled, the resolution of those issues would likely have resulted in a longer and more expensive trial, and most importantly, would have put the Class at risk of a substantial adverse judgment on the prescription claims, resulting in diminished water rights.
+The Agreement is reasonable in light of these circumstances.

-C. The Settlement Is the Product and Informed and Arm's Length Negotiations documents produced by Defendants, and have engaged in extensive research in relation to the legal and factual issues central to Plaintiff's claims.
+C. The Settlement Is the Product and Informed and Arm's Length Negotiations

+This Agreement is the result of years of discovery and contested law and motion proceedings, all of which educated counsel on both sides as to the strengths and weaknesses of their claims.
+Class Counsel reviewed and analyzed thousands of pages of documents produced by Defendants, and have engaged in extensive research in relation to the legal and factual issues central to Plaintiff's claims.
 Furthermore, after the Phase 3 trial, and the determination of overdraft, the risks of continuing litigation are no longer hypothetical.